aperauch/Birds/README.md

 # 🐦 Birds

-A little microphone outside listens for birdsong, an AI model figures out which species is singing, and this project turns that into a live dashboard — plus a color e-paper picture frame that shows today's visitors.
+A little microphone outside listens for birdsong, an AI model figures out which species is singing, and this project turns that into a live dashboard.

 **See it live: [birds.aperauch.com](https://birds.aperauch.com)**